stargazer5585/VirtualDiscovery/pages/about.md

 The Virtual Discovery Digital Gallery is a prototype digital library developed to evaluate the use of CollectionBuilder-GH as a potential platform for showcasing digitized collections at Appalachian Regional Technical School (ARTS).
 This virtual gallery provides access to digitized artwork for use by art historians, researchers, students, and the general public.
 Each of these users has unique search behaviors and accessibility needs, and understanding these diverse user groups is important to ensuring that the digital gallery supports effective discovery, interpretation, and engagement with the collection.

-Expected functional requirements for these varied user groups include:
-- Distinguish between objects by using unique identifiers
-- The ability to search or browse by title
-- The ability to search or browse by creator
-- The ability to search or browse by type of artwork
-- The ability to search or browse by medium used in the artwork
-- The ability to search or browse by subject
-- The ability to browse by date or date range
-- Provide context for the original artwork through description of medium, techniquest, artistic movements, or background information about the work or artist.

 ## The Collection & Digitization

 While the Virtual Discovery Digital Gallery may expand in the future, project staff have partnered with the Taubman Museum of Art in Roanoake, Virginia and Virginia Tech (VT) to provide an initial collection of digitized artwork sufficient to test the capabilities of CollectionBuilder-GH.